mq-gh-dev/blazor-ssr-tempdata/README.md

 ## Known Limitations

 - **Explicit Save() Required**: You must call `Save()` after using `TempDataAccessor` (or `ITempDataDictionary`).
 The auto `SaveTempDataFilter` isn't triggered likely due to the framework's `NavigationException` mechanism for static SSR (could be fixed in .NET 10).
 - **TempData Restrictions**: Subject to the same TempData restrictions as in Razor Pages/MVC.
-Use simple types and safe serializable objects, etc.
+Use simple serializable types supported by the framework (`string`, `Enum`, `int`, `bool`, `Guid`, `DateTime`, their nullable counterparts, and collections of `int` or `string`).
-- **Size Limits**: Subject to cookie size limitations when using the default cookie provider.
+- **Size Limit**: Subject to cookie size limitations when using the default cookie data provider.
 You should be able to configure session provider if needed (untested).

-For complete TempData limitations and best practices, refer to the [official ASP.NET Core TempData documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/app-state?view=aspnetcore-9.0#tempdata).
+ To learn more about TempData, see the [official ASP.NET Core TempData documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/app-state?view=aspnetcore-9.0#tempdata).

 ## Requirements